mwtaylor/Cookbook/content/recipes/guinness-stew/index.md

   tomato_paste: 4 tablespoons of tomato paste
   guinness: 15 ounce can of Guinness
   bay_leaf: 2 bay leaves
-  thyme: 2 to 4 sprigs of fresh thyme
+  fresh_thyme: 2 to 4 sprigs of fresh thyme
   wine: 1/4 cup of red wine
   salt: Salt to taste